 - 1 teaspoon vanilla extract

-- Chop the lollies into pieces - I chop fruit puffs in halves and quarters, explorer lollies will need to be cut into 4-6 pieces each.
+- Chop the lollies into pieces – I chop fruit puffs into a mix of halves and quarters, explorer lollies will need to be cut into 4-6 pieces each.

-- Turn the mixture out onto a piece of baking paper, and shape it into a roughly 28cm long log with your hands.
+- Turn the mixture out onto a piece of baking paper, and shape it into a roughly 28cm long log.
 Sprinkle over the coconut and roll the log to cover it completely in the coconut.

-- Roll up the log in the baking paper and pop it into the fridge for at least one hour, or until firm enough to cut.
+- Roll up the log in the baking paper, twist the ends closed and pop it into the fridge for at least one hour, or until firm enough to cut.
 If you're in a hurry, you can whack it in the freezer instead.